-Firms should report in the currency of their annual audited accounts, where this is Sterling, Euro, US dollars, Canadian Dollars, Swedish Kroner, Swiss Francs or Yen.
-Where annual audited accounts are reported in a currency outside those specified above, please translate these values into an equivalent within the list using an appropriate rate of exchange at the reporting date, or where appropriate, at the rates of exchange fixed under the terms of any relevant currency hedging transaction, and that value used in the return.
-Please report in thousands where stated on the return.
+Amounts in foreign currencies, including also any loans denominated in foreign currencies, should be translated into their equivalent sterling value using an appropriate rate of exchange at the reporting date, or where appropriate, at the rates of exchange fixed under the terms of any relevant currency hedging transaction, and that value used in the return.
+Thus all entries in the form represent sterling amounts.
 Firms should apply the same accounting treatment as for their published accounts.